russellh76/FiddlerCustomRules/README.md

 # CustomRules.js

 ## Library Injection
-Add your domain to the if in the OnBeforeResponse function to add the reference to the javascript library.
-AutoResponder may be needed to serve up the file.
+Add your domain to the if in the OnBeforeResonse function to add the reference to the javascript library.
+AutoResponder may be needed to serve up the file depending on case specifics.

 ##  Static Content Capture